Myndex/Myndex/README.md

 - [How to Contribute](https://git.apcacontrast.com/documentation/CONTRIBUTING)

 ### _Related Repositories_
+- [**_APCA Documentation Repository_**](https://github.com/Myndex/SAPC-APCA/) The docs repo for APCA and SACAM
-- [**_APCA W3 Repository_**](https://github.com/Myndex/apca-w3) The W3 version for web content
+- [**_APCA W3 Repository_**](https://github.com/Myndex/apca-w3) The W3 version code repo for web content
 - [**_Bridge PCA Repository_**](https://github.com/Myndex/bridge-pca) Bridge&nbsp;PCA - the WCAG&nbsp;2 compatible version
+- [**_DeltaPhiStar Repository_**](https://github.com/Myndex/deltaphistar) A simplified general purpose contrast algorithm
+- [**_SeeStars Repository_**](https://github.com/Myndex/seestars) A microlibrary for calculating L*
+- [**_Missing Intro Repository_**](https://github.com/Myndex/apca-introduction) A correction and rebuttle to a flawed analysis
+- [**_FancyFontFlipping Repository_**](https://github.com/Myndex/fancyfontflipping) At what point should text flip from black to white?
 - [**_Color Parsley Repository_**](https://github.com/Myndex/colorparsley) Fast and easy color string parsing — a NodeJS dependency for many of the SAPC libraries.

 ### _APCA Discussion Forum Threads_
 - [**APCA Use Cases**, Conformance, Research, and Glossary ](https://github.com/Myndex/SAPC-APCA/discussions/39#discussion-3757102) Discussion of use cases for text and non-text elements, and references to the relevant research.
 Conformance considerations and rational basis for guidelines.
-- [**Links To Tools** and Toolmakers ](https://github.com/Myndex/SAPC-APCA/discussions/51#discussion-3776260) Some of the tools that have adopted APCA.
+- [**Using APCA with other fonts** ](https://github.com/Myndex/SAPC-APCA/discussions/28#discussioncomment-1610289) Draft method for font weight conformance.
+- [**Inline text links theory and practice** ](https://github.com/Myndex/SAPC-APCA/discussions/65) Draft guidance regarding link identification.
 - [**WCAG 2 vs APCA Comparisons** ](https://github.com/Myndex/SAPC-APCA/discussions/30#discussion-3678164) Direct head to head comparisons.
-- [**Using APCA with other fonts** ](https://github.com/Myndex/SAPC-APCA/discussions/28#discussioncomment-1610289) Draft method for font weight conformance.

 ## APCA Peer Review & Third Party Discussion

 ### _Peer reviews of APCA and third party <br>comparisons of APCA vs WCAG&nbsp;2_
 There are several independent researchers evaluating APCA, and additional third party comparitive reviews that include demonstrations of the functional superiority to existing methods.
-The first two listed below are technical reviews by peers evaluating the APCA math and methods, and in comparison to WCAG 2 contrast methods and guidelines.
+The first three listed below are technical reviews by peers evaluating the APCA math and methods, and in comparison to WCAG 2 contrast methods and guidelines.
 APCA is open for peer review and discussion—please contact us if interested in performing an evaluation.

 - _Peer Reviewed Journal/Book Paper:_ [Applying APCA and Huetone for Color Accessibility](https://link.springer.com/chapter/10.1007/978-3-031-35992-7_53) of User Interfaces, by Kirill Ulitin.
 Part of the Communications in Computer and Information Science book series (CCIS,volume 1833)
 - [_Conference Presentation_ (video)](https://www.youtube.com/watch?v=Da1Jmi7wgCY&t=3976s): **Vicent Sanchis**, PhD in optometry and a #a11y specialist, recently gave this great presentation on contrast at WCEU 2022, covering both WCAG 2 and APCA, with comparisons.